The restricted consistency property of leave-$n_v$-out cross-validation for high-dimensional variable selection

-We also present the comparisons of the values of the universal thresholding and the $\lambda$ values from different methods in Table \ref{T-compare}.
-Due to the complexity caused by correlation when computing the universal thresholding, we only consider the uncorrelated design ($\rho = 0$).
-As expected, the $\lambda$ values chosen by CCV and CV($n_v$) are universally larger than those of $K$-fold and 1SE.
-The rationale of universal thresholding is the upper bound of the maximum of all the errors.
-Hence it can be regarded as a theoretical lower bound of $\lambda$ to remove all the noise variables.
-On the other hand, the selected $\lambda$ value should not exceed the minimum signal (0.4 in this example).
-Due to this, Table \ref{T-compare} also provides some rationale of the good performances of CCV and CV($n_v$).
+We also present the comparisons of the $\lambda$ value derived from the universal thresholding \citep{DonohoJohnstone1994} $\lambda_{\mathrm{univ}} = \sigma \sqrt{2(\log p) /n}$ with $\sigma$ being the error standard deviation and the $\lambda$ values from different methods in Table~\ref{T-compare} under the uncorrelated design ($\rho = 0$).
+The rationale of universal thresholding is a theoretical upper bound of the maximum of all the errors; hence it can be regarded as a theoretical lower bound of $\lambda$ to remove all the noise variables.
+We observe from the table that only CV($n_v$) gives a $\lambda$ value larger than $\lambda_{\mathrm{univ}}$.
+On the other hand, note that the lowest signal level of this example is 0.4, which can serve as an upper bound of $\lambda$ in order to retain all the important variables.
+This analysis provides an explanation to the great performance of CV($n_v$).